Lemonade (album): Accolades

 At the end of 2016, Lemonade appeared on a number of critics' lists ranking the year's top albums.
-According to the BBC, it was the critics' top album of 2016, while according to Metacritic, it was the second most prominently ranked record of 2016, and the album that was listed at number one by the most publications (37 publications).
-Lemonade was ranked as the best album of the year by such publications as Rolling Stone, Billboard, Entertainment Weekly, The Guardian, Digital Spy, The Independent, The Associated Press, The New York Times (Jon Pareles list), Los Angeles Times (Mikael Wood list), Pop Matters, Pretty Much Amazing, Idolator, Stereogum, Complex, Consequence of Sound, Wired, and US Weekly.
-Paste, USA Today, NPR also included the release on their list of best albums of 2016.
-The album appeared within the top twenty of numerous publications year end lists including: Village Voices,Slant, Exclaim!, Spin, NME, FACT, Drowned in Sound, Uncut, Mojo, Q, and Pitchfork.
+According to the BBC, it was the critics' top album of 2016.
+According to Metacritic, it was the album that was listed at number one by the most publications (37 publications), including Rolling Stone, Billboard, Entertainment Weekly, The Guardian, Digital Spy, The Independent, The Associated Press, The New York Times (Jon Pareles list), Los Angeles Times (Mikael Wood list), Pop Matters, Pretty Much Amazing, Idolator, Stereogum, Complex, Consequence of Sound, Wired, and US Weekly.